Deployment

 Pre-flight checklist

-• PICFAST_SERVER_BASE_URL — your actual HTTPS domain
+openssl rand -hex 32) - Server base URL: your actual HTTPS domain

-• POSTGRES_PASSWORD — don't use example passwords
+- Database password: don't use example values in production

 Environment variables